notch8/stack_car/templates/README.md

     ``` bash
     sc be rake db:migrate db: seed
     ```

+7} Visit the running instance in the browser at `.project-name.test`

 ### Troubleshooting Docker Development Setup
 Confirm or configure settings.
 Sub your information for the examples.
 ``` bash